nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

 - template: detail-content
   block: text-1
   headline: If excited about the job, what should you do?
-  content: "<p>We build relationships thoughtfully, and this approach takes time.
+  content: <p>We build relationships thoughtfully, and this approach takes time.
+Over
-    Over multiple conversations, we will seek to understand how we can support you—and whether that support involves joining our team—and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.</p><p>To apply, please email <strong>join@tezzafoods.com</strong> with a resume and responses to the following prompts:</p><ol><li><p>What motivates you right now?
+    multiple conversations, we will seek to understand how we can support you—and whether that support involves joining our team—and hopefully you will find out whether we are a good fit for your goals or simply a bunch of nutcases.</p><p>Read about our <a href="https://www.tezzafoods.com/join/the-process" title="">hiring
+    process</a> to make sure that you are ready to start this journey.</p><p>To apply, please email <strong>join@tezzafoods.com</strong> with a resume and responses to the following prompts:</p><ol><li><p>What motivates you right now?
 When you think about your short life, what motivates you for the long term?
 And most important, why?
 Where did those motivations come from?</p></li><li><p>How do you think that the combination of your technical skills with Tezza’s mission will improve the world?
 How will it improve you?</p></li><li><p>What are seven things that you are striving to improve in yourself?
-What are you doing to work on them?</p></li></ol>"
+Why?
+What are you doing to work on them?</p></li></ol>
 - template: detail-content
   block: text-1
   content: "<p>Tezza is an equal opportunity employer.
 We do not discriminate on the